altamz-devhub/altamz-devhub/README.md

 # 💫 About Me:
 I’m a self-taught front-end web developer.
 I’m currently learning HTML, CSS, and JavaScript.
-In the future, I will move on to a JavaScript framework, which is a powerful tool for building websites.
+In the future, I will move on to a JavaScript and css framework, which is a powerful tool for building websites.

 ## 🌐 Socials: